makersacademy/news-summary-challenge/README2.md

     - Steps 1 - 3 I feel are necessary for my learning and step 4 is something I will implement if I have both the time and the necessary understanding.

 - Successfully learnt how to properly hide an API key and to properly use .gitignore!

+- Managed to implement a test, even though it is not a great test as it tests internal mechanics that would most likely be private methods in professional environment.
+The test passes and can lead me on to other tests but I fear they will be poor tests.

+## Step 4 - The development begins properly

+- Having managed to implement a test(even a poor one) has given me a better direction to move in.

+- I shall still test as needed rather than in advance as I feel to learn how to test these asynchronous functions will come by learning the functions themselves, while not in any way following a strict TDD method, I am following my methods for learning something new.
+          - See it in action to see the flow of data
+          - Reverse engineer my code to understand its needs and return values
+          - Test these functions to test my own understanding of them.

+- This process is my current guide and drive.